 - certificate of completion to be given to each participant or organisation

-This training workshop is for anyone (indivduals, groups or organisations) who interacts with d/Deaf and hard of hearing people and would like to develop a deeper and better understanding on how to interact with them.
+This training workshop is for anyone (individuals, groups or organisations) who interacts with deaf people and would like to develop a deeper and better understanding on how to interact with them.

 By “them”, it could be anything from your employees/colleagues, customers, clients, suppliers, freelancers…literally anyone who is considered to be your stakeholders in your business.